ysharplanguage/FastJsonParser/README.md

     * [_oj-highly-nested.json.txt](https://raw.github.com/ysharplanguage/FastJsonParser/master/JsonTest/TestData/_oj-highly-nested.json.txt) comes from Peter's sample and tests, at:
         * http://www.ohler.com/dev/oj_misc/performance_strict.html

-I find the JSON data sample from Peter interesting for its non-trivial "shape", and the presence of these "highly nested" arrays (so to speak) at end of the payload:
+I find the JSON data sample from Peter interesting for its non-trivial "shape", and the presence of these "highly nested" arrays (so to speak) at end of the payload :

     {"a":"Alpha","b":true,"c":12345,"d":[true,[false,[-123456789,null],3.9676,
     ["Something else.",false],null]],"e":{"zero":null,"one":1,"two":2,"three":[3],"four":[0,1,2,3,4]},